Listia

-Listia is a free online marketplace and mobile app for trading goods between individuals without using money.
-The platform has a system known as Listia credits to facilitate the trades.
-Users earn credits for giving away items they no longer need and can then use credits to get items that other users have listed.
+Listia is an online marketplace for trading goods between individuals.
+The platform has a system known as PTS to facilitate the trades.
+Users earn PTS for giving away items they no longer need and can then use those PTS to get items that other users have listed.
 The marketplace uses an auction system where users bid on each other's items until the auction ends and the highest bidder wins.
 The user who listed the item then arranges for a pickup or ships the item directly to the winner.

 History

 Listia originally received funding of $15,000 from startup funding firm Y Combinator.
 Listia was launched on August 6, 2009.
 In October 2009, Listia received $400,000 in funding from Implistic Capital in an angel round with Adam Pearsall joining the board of directors.
+Listia uses a system called "Listia Credits" to help facilitate trading on the site.
+Users can either purchase credits directly from the company, or earn credits by participating in the site such as by placing items in the marketplace.

 By 2010, the site passed the 1,000,000 auction mark and was named one of the top 100 websites of 2010 by PCMag.

 In April 2011, Listia raised an additional $1.75M in funding from Andreessen Horowitz, SV Angel, and other investors.
 Listia announced that they had over 1 million registered users and listings in over 3,000 cities by January 2012.
 They also launched their Android and iPhone apps in early 2012.

-On July 18, 2012, Listia launched their Rewards Store to allow users to get brand new electronics and other goods with their Listia credits from big online retailers.
+On July 18, 2012, Listia launched a rewards store which allows users to trade credits for new goods from online retailers.
 Led by General Catalyst, they raised $9 million in Series A funding in October 2013 to be used on developing their mobile apps.

-In 2018, Listia added XNK, a new currency to their marketplace.
+In 2018, during a period of declining growth, Listia introduced a cryptocurrency named XNK to their marketplace.
 The currency used the Ethereum blockchain and could be used in and outside of Listia.
 A total of 500 Million XNK was created, 6% reserved for existing Listia users, 30% sold via private presale, and two public capped presales, 32% retained by Listia, vested over 3 years, 32% allocated for distribution and incentivizing the network, released over 3 years.

-As of December 2021, Listia ranked 276,106 among global websites according to Alexa Internet.

-Services

-In 2009, Listia has created a system called Listia Credits to help facilitate trading on the site.
-Users earn credits during sign-up and then continue to earn more as they place items in the marketplace.
-Purchasing credits is also an option, and is Listia's main business model.
-Users may also gain credits by leaving feedback, completing offers on the site, participating in promotions, and general courtesies.